 - If you invest in expensive high-tech equipment you will need to consider the security of it.
-You can choose to add some items for specific cover on your travel insurance. - Do not plan to use gadgets that stretch you beyond your comfort zone in terms of ability to use technology, if you've never used a dongle at home, you won't automatically know how to use one in Malawi! - If you know you will want to download from the internet, do as much as possible before you leave your home country.
-If you download films, music, software or resources for work.
-Try to download as much as you can while you have reliable, speedy internet access, otherwise you'll find it can be frustratingly slow and expensive in Malawi.
+You can choose to add some items for specific cover on your travel insurance. - Do not plan to use gadgets that stretch you beyond your comfort zone in terms of ability to use technology, if you've never used a smart phone at home, you won't automatically know how to use one in Malawi! - If you know there are films, books, music or work resources that you know you will definitely need or want, download them all in the UK before you leave for Malawi to save internet credit. - While internet reliability has improved hugely in recent years, power-outages are common in Malawi.
+It's a good idea to have a power bank to keep your phone charged.
+It's also a good idea to advise your friends and family that there may be times you cannot be contacted due to lack of power.